laspy/laspy/docs/installation.rst

 `lazrs`_ is a Rust port of the laszip compression and decompression.
 Its main advantage is that it is able to compress/decompress using multiple threads which can greatly speed up things.
+However it does not supports points with waveforms.

 `laszip`_  is the official and original LAZ implementation by Martin Isenburg.
-The advantage of the `laszip` backend is that its the official implementation, but does not offer multi-threaded compression/decompression.
+The advantage of the `laszip` backend is that its the official implementation, it supports points with waveform but does not offer multi-threaded compression/decompression.

 Both the laszip bindings and lazrs are available on pip.